I had a meeting downtown yesterday and 2-3 hours before I left, it started raining hard, very hard.

-I created a video channel and I have plans to launch a podcast as well.
+I created a video channel and I recently launched a podcast as well.

 And on top of that, I now provide marketing and advertising services, build websites and produce multimedia for companies around the world, host private training workshops, and offer business advice.

 All these are different income streams, they all add up, it’s the compounding effect.